Edwin Drake: Early life

+Career

 Seneca Oil

 While petroleum oil was known prior to this, there was no appreciable market for it.
-Samuel Martin Kier is credited with founding the first American oil refinery in Pittsburgh.
-He was the first person in the United States to refine crude oil into lamp oil (kerosene).
-Along with a new lamp to burn Kier's product a new market to replace whale oil as a lamp oil began to develop.
+Samuel Kier is credited with founding the first American oil refinery in Pittsburgh.
+He was the first person in the United States to refine crude oil into kerosene.
+Along with a new lamp to burn Kier's product, a new market to replace whale oil as a lamp oil began to develop.